huggingface/transformers/docs/source/model_doc/blenderbot.rst

 - Blenderbot uses a standard `seq2seq model transformer <https://arxiv.org/pdf/1706.03762.pdf>`__ based architecture.
 - Available checkpoints can be found in the `model hub <https://huggingface.co/models?search=blenderbot>`__.
-- Note that :class:`~transformers.BlenderbotModel` has a different architecture than :class:`~transformers.BlenderbotModelSmall`. :class:`~transformers.BlenderbotSmall` should be used for the checkpoint ``facebook/blenderbot-90M``.
+- This is the `default` Blenderbot model class.
+However, some smaller checkpoints, such as ``facebook/blenderbot_small_90M``, have a different architecture and consequently should be used with `BlenderbotSmall <./blenderbot_small.rst>`.

 Usage